 Port 21 (FTP): File Transfer Protocol (FTP) relies on port 21 for transferring files between a client and a server.
 It's a common method for uploading and downloading files to and from websites.

-****** Diagram
+Figure 2.7 -

 These common port numbers serve as essential signposts in the vast network landscape, ensuring that data finds its way to the right services efficiently and securely.